-Last August down in Ashby, Massachusetts at a group hammock hang, we had temperatures in the 90°s and extremely high humidity.
+Last August down outside Andover, Massachusetts at a group hammock hang, we had temperatures in the 90°s and extremely high humidity.
 It made for really uncomfortable sleeping… Heck, just hanging around was HOT!

 Our friend, R3l@x had kludged up a half dozen computer fans powered by 12v batteries, and gave them out.
 They were kinda wonky… you had to wrap a wire around one of the terminals to turn them on, but they were a lifesaver in the August heat.
 I got this little fan sometime/somewhere last fall, remembering how hideous the heat was in our rigs down at at Harold Parker SF and wanting a nicer, more convenient, solution.

 This one runs off of a USB powerbank.